Faboor/MonkeyScripts/README.md

 # MonkeyScripts
-Collection of Tampermonkey scripts I use or wrote
+Collection of random Tampermonkey scripts made for myself.
+Feel free to use/improve them.

 ## KissAnimeCompanion
-Improves the user watching experience on [KissAnime.ru](http://kissanime.ru), which is usually made really unplesant by their use of captchas before watching every episode, trying to open pop-up ads when you click anywhere and interrupting your watching after a few seconds when you use AdBlock.
+Improves the user watching experience on [KissAnime.ru](http://kissanime.ru), which is usually made really unpleasant by their use of captchas before watching every episode, trying to open pop-up ads when you click anywhere and interrupting your watching after a few seconds when you use AdBlock.
 ### Features
 - Works with AdBlock enabled
 - Links from the episode list open in new tab